ayaremin/radial-menu/README.md

 ## Restrictions

 For now it is only supporting to open above a view.
 There is no way for showing it from sides of screen.
 Any PRs are welcomed for this feature.
+And you can have min 2 item and max 5 item.
+Also another restriction is after 3 element it hides `titles` automatically and only shows icons

 ### XML Part of Usage